robbyishere/Projects/README.md

 1. Utilize F13 on Linux?

 2. iPhone 12 FFMPEG Video Encoding
-* Either by using Jailbreak or custom app based on mobileFFMPEG
+* Either by using Jailbreak or custom app based on ffmpeg-kit

 3. Blender/Unreal Engine